binary-manu/binary-is-better/_posts/2020-02-12-access-usb-devices-from-unprivileged-docker-containers.md

     dd: failed to open '/dev/bus/usb/005/007': Operation not permitted

 Now, this is weird.
-The device node shows up inside the container, it has the right permissions and file owner.
+The device node shows up inside the container and we are root.
 But we cannot open it.
 Why?

 ## Control groups (cgroups)